ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 A client that wishes to express a preferred response language MUST populate the OPTION-DATA of the SDE option with an ordered list of RFC 5646 {{!RFC5646}} language tags, listed from most to least preferred, using the format defined in {{SDE}}.
 The list SHOULD contain no more than 4 entries and MUST NOT contain more than 8 entries.
-The limit of 4 entries reflects typical real-world language preference lists, as a user with 2 configured languages may generate up to 4 entries after language-only fallback tags are added (e.g., "en-US, en, zh-CN, zh").
+To accommodate two languages with two language tags per language (e.g., American English often uses the two tags "en-US" and "en"), the list SHOULD contain no more than 4 entries.
 The hard limit of 8 entries bounds the contribution of the SDE option to the DNS query size (see {{?RFC9715}}) and ensures predictable server processing as described in {{server-response}}.
 A client that has no language preference MUST set OPTION-LENGTH to 0.
 This is the default behavior.